K0-80/fathom-1.21/src/main/resources/ideas.md

 .orElse(0);

-to do: make shockwave particle caz i stole this one make effects on scythe better ok bye good night
+make effects on scythe better ok bye good night

-make windblde uhh do oonly teleport u above someone if they are on solid  ground, so air combos are more fluid
+make windblde uhh do oonly teleport u above someone if they are on solid  ground, so air combos are more fluid (sitll not fixed btw)

-DNA SAMPLES with sticks + wool dab them, clone them, stalk them, kill them!
+DNA SAMPLES with sticks + wool dab them, clone them, stalk them, kill them! (i will never make this caz lazy)

+TO DO::::::::::: CODE TETHER
+Tether (I-V): Replaces Phase-Swap with a projectile.
+On hit, create a tether that links the target and your clone.
+After 5/4/3/2/1 seconds, if the target is still within 25 blocks and in line of sight of the clone, they are teleported to it.
+The tether breaks if the clone is destroyed, line of sight is broken, or the target moves out of range. why the hel;l did i make it so complecated its 2am am suriving on bubble tea